- Basic information

 VIII.
 Meeting of Spinal Units Ostrava

-organized by the Spinal Unit at the Neurosurgical Clinic of the University Hospital with the Ostrava Polyclinic, June 16-17.6.
-2013
+organized by the Spinal Unit at the FN Neurosurgery Clinic with the Ostrava Polyclinic, 16 - 17 June 6

 EMSCI - Annual membership meeting, Prague, July 3th 2009